cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

-# Transit and Internet connectivity for AVS with ARS
+# H&S topologies with ARS for AVS transit and internet breakout

 This article aims at summarising the sets of designs available for AVS connectivity filtered by a Firewall (3P FW or Azure Firewall), also providing internet breakout, in a Hub and Spoke topology.